bethanyann/bethanyann/README.md

     Engineering Management for the Rest of Us - Sarah Drasner

-👩🏽‍🏫 I work as a web development tutor & mentor new software techies entering the field, and I'm really enjoying it.
+👩🏽‍🏫 I work as a web development tutor & mentor new software developers trying to enter the field, and I'm really enjoying it.

 <!-- **bethanyann/bethanyann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.